awsdocs/aws-panorama-developer-guide/docs-source/applications-manifest.md

 ## Abstract nodes<a name="applications-manifest-abstract"></a>

-In an application manifest, an abstract node refers to a package in defined by AWS Panorama, which you can use as a placeholder in your application manifest\.
+In an application manifest, an abstract node refers to a package defined by AWS Panorama, which you can use as a placeholder in your application manifest\.
 AWS Panorama provides two types of abstract node\.

 ****
 + **Camera stream** – Choose the camera stream that the application uses during deployment\.